-There is hereby granted by the Town to the Company the franchise right, privilege and authority to construct, purchase, acquire, locate, maintain, operate and extend into, within and through the Town, plants, works, systems and facilities for the generation, transmission and distribution of electrical energy for lighting, heating, cooling, power, or other similar utility purposes, with the right and privilege, for the period, and upon the terms and conditions hereinafter specified, to sell, furnish and distribute electrical energy for lighting, heating, cooling, power or other utility purposes to the Town and the inhabitants thereof, by means of conduits, wires, cables, poles and structures, or otherwise, on, over, under, along and across all public and dedicated streets, alleys, viaducts, bridges, roads, lanes, public ways and other public places in the Town and on, over, under, along and across all new public and dedicated streets, alleys, viaducts, bridges, roads, lanes, public ways and other public places as may be hereafter laid out, opened, located or constructed within the territory now or hereafter included within the boundaries of the Town, all in accordance with the terms herein.
+There is hereby granted by the Town to the Company the franchise right, privilege and authority to construct, purchase, acquire, locate, maintain, operate and extend into, within and through the Town, plants, works, systems and facilities for the generation, transmission and distribution of electrical energy for lighting, heating, cooling, power, or other similar utility purposes, with the right and privilege, for the period, and upon the terms and conditions hereinafter specified, to sell, furnish and distribute electrical energy for lighting, heating, cooling, power or other utility purposes to the Town and the inhabitants thereof, by means of conduits, wires, cables, poles and structures, or otherwise, on, over, under, along and across all public and dedicated streets, alleys, viaducts, bridges, roads, lanes, public ways and other public places in the Town and on, over, under, along and across any extension, connection with, or continuation of the same, and on, over, under, along and across all new public and dedicated streets, alleys, viaducts, bridges, roads, lanes, public ways and other public places as may be hereafter laid out, opened, located or constructed within the territory now or hereafter included within the boundaries of the Town, all in accordance with the terms herein.
 This grant does not include authority to use Company facilities within such public ways and other public places for the provision of telephone, internet, cable broadcasting, or similar services; provided that the Company may license the use of its facilities for such purpose to third parties who have such authorization as may be required by the Town.
 In the event the Company desires to use facilities installed within Town public ways or other public places for internet, cable broadcasting, or similar services, or for any other purposes not expressly above authorized, the Company shall first secure an amendment to this franchise.